 1932 Washington Football Founding Year TeeRegular price $32.00

 Awarded an inactive franchise in Boston in July 1932, owner George Preston Marshall originally named the team the "Braves" because it used Braves Field (home of the National League Boston baseball team).
 When the team moved to Fenway Park in July 1933, the name was changed to Redskins.
 A bizarre situation occurred in 1936, when the Redskins won the NFL Eastern division championship but Marshall, unhappy with the fan support in Boston, moved the championship game against Green Bay to the Polo Grounds in New York.
 Their home field advantage taken away by their owner, the Redskins lost.
 Not surprisingly, the Redskins moved to Washington, D.C., for the 1937 season.
 Games were played in Griffith Stadium with the opener on September 16, 1937, being played under flood lights.

-Crafted with the intention of being the softest shirt in your lineup, our signature tees are cut for a modern fit and printed with inks that actually blend into the fabrics giving it more character with every wash.
+Crafted with the intention of being the softest shirt in your lineup, our signature tees are made with premium airlume (for softness) and ringspun (for durability) cotton combined with poly to make the perfect tee👌 that wears and feels like a well-worn favorite.
+Our garments are printed with inks that actually blend into the fabric giving it more character and true vintage look with every wash.

-- Printed in New York
+- Printed in the USA 🇺🇸